Sales Cycles: An Actionable Guide to Sales Cycle Management

-They can be frustrating as hell.
-But dealing with objections is a part of the sales life.
-Reps need to be ready to deal with each one of these.
-Experienced reps know that certain objections come up more often than others.
-Include those common ones in your sales documentation so all of your reps have an easier time dealing with them.
+These can be frustrating as hell.
+But dealing with objections is a part of sales, and reps need to be prepared.
+Certain objections come up more than others.
+Include these common ones in your sales documentation with tips to overcome them.
+For example, use a sales script or send a case study.

-You might be tempted to put addressing objections in the same stage as making the pitch.
-They're part of the same conversation, right?
+You might be tempted to put addressing objections together with giving the presentation.
+They're the same conversation, right?

-When a rep looks at your documented process and they see "address objections" listed as a sales life cycle step, they know they need to be ready for it.
-Even if they think they're ready for the most common objections, this stage encourages them to spend a little more time getting ready.
-And that's always a good thing.
+When reps review your documented process and see "address objections" as its own life cycle step, they know they need to be ready.
+Even if they think they're prepared, this stage encourages them to spend a little more time on it.
+And that's always good.

 Once the customer is satisfied that you've addressed their objections and can solve their problems, it's time to close the sale.
 Present the contract, get the prospect to sign, and get yourself a new customer.

 Unfortunately, it's rarely that simple.
-A lot of other things need to happen.
-You'll often have to wait for the deal to get approved by higher-ups, or have a few final negotiations to finish.
+A lot of things need to happen.
+You'll often need to wait for the deal to get approved by higher-ups or have a few final negotiations.
 You might even have to run your presentation again.

-This is another step where your sales rep gets to do what they do best.
-Give them the time and resources they need to close a great deal.
+But this is another step where your sales reps get to do what they do best.
+Give them the time and resources they need to close the deal.

-Many people think this is the last sales cycle stage.
+Many people assume this is the last sales cycle stage.
 But we're not done yet.

 Your prospect signed the contract and it's time to deliver.
-Get your product to your customer and make sure they know how to use it.
-The sooner they start seeing a quantifiable benefit, the better.
+Get your solution to your customer and ensure they know how to use it.
+The sooner they see a quantifiable benefit, the better.

-This might mean getting your implementation or customer success teams involved.
-Do whatever you need to at this stage to help your customer get the most out of your product.
+This might mean getting your implementation or customer success teams aligned with your sales process.
+At this stage, do whatever you need to help your customer get the most out of your solution.

-Referral sales are the best.
-You can skip right to setting an appointment when one of your customers tells you about another person who probably wants your product or service.
-Getting a referral saves you a ton of time.
+Referral sales are the best sales.
+They save a ton of time.
+You can skip right to setting an appointment when one of your existing customers sends you someone who might be interested in your solution.

 But your salespeople need to ask for those referrals.
-And there's no better time than right after you make a sale.
+And there's no better time than right after making a sale.

-Your customer just agreed to give you money for your product—so they're obviously excited about it.
-This is when they're most likely to want to share what you're selling with their contacts.
+Your customer just gave you money for your solution—so they're obviously excited about it.
+This is when they're most likely to share what you're selling with their contacts.

-Bonus Tip: Set up reminders to follow up with your customer after three, six, and twelve months.
+Ready for a bonus tip?
+Set reminders to follow up with your customers after three, six, and twelve months.

-With Smart Views, you can even create dynamic lead lists of prospects you should follow up with in bulk!
+With Smart Views, you can even create dynamic lead lists to follow up in bulk.

-See how they're doing, ask about referrals, and provide any help you can to make sure they're succeeding with your product.
-You'll get more repeat and referral customers this way.
+Check how they're doing, ask for referrals, and provide assistance to make sure they're succeeding with your product.
+You'll get more repeat and referral customers—guaranteed.

 The length of the sales life cycle varies between companies and industries.
 But there are some benchmarks you can use to gauge your own process.

-In enterprise sales, a 6-18 month sales cycle is not uncommon at all.
+In enterprise sales, a 6–18-month cycle is not uncommon.

-When selling to existing customers, though, companies were more likely to close the sale in 1–3 months.
-Which is one reason why repeat customers are so valuable.
+When selling to existing customers, companies are more likely to close the sale in 1–3 months.
+That's one reason why repeat customers are so valuable.

-These are very rough guidelines.
-There are a huge number of factors that influence the length of your sales cycle.
-Here are a few:
+These are rough guidelines.
+There are many factors that influence the length of your sales cycle: